 Are you pinterest-ed?

 Every time you pin an image you are asked to share that image on Facebook and Twitter or just see your pin.
-Driving users to view their pins each time must be one of the reasons for such high pageview stats.
+Driving users to view their pins each time must be one of the reasons for such high page view stats.

-After a few days of pinning I can see the appeal.
-Pinterest makes it very simple to organise your own boards, grouping similar interest images in one spot.
-You can group a whole board based just on your favourite colour, music or hobby.
-Other users can choose to follow, like and share the content of these boards without too much fuss.
+After a few days of pinning, we can see the appeal.
+Pinterest makes it very simple to organise your own boards, grouping similar interests in one location.
+You can group a whole board based on your favourite colour, music or hobby amongst other categories.
+Other users can then choose to follow, like and share the content of these boards without too much fuss.

 All-in-all, this is one new social channel that will probably be around for some time (at least 6 months!)